itws2110-f25-nasa-g1/itws2110-websys-lab02/README.md

 - Keira
   - Fixed Article III having Article II content
   - Added info buttons and framework for hoverable menus (https://www.w3schools.com/howto/howto_css_dropdown.asp)
+- Jacob
+  - Added Article II
+  - Added all annotations to each section of all articles and the first 10 amendments